naltmank/naltmank/README.md

 ## Hi there 👋

+I'm Noam, a 5th year PhD candidate at Georgia Tech in Mark Hay's lab.

+I'm interested in how humans affect species interactions on coral reefs.
+I tend to focus on interactions between corals, algae, and fishes.

 <!--
 **naltmank/naltmank** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.